Germany: Teenager breaks into jail to save relationship with girlfriend | DW | 24.10.2019

 It was not immediately clear if the man's stunt, which took place last week, was successful in winning back the girl's heart.
 He is being investigated on suspicion of breaking and entering and illicit contact with a prisoner.

 Authorities were taking measures no prevent another unauthorized entry, but refused to provide details.
-Citing unamed sources, NDR reported that the lamp pole would likely be equipped with razor wire.
+Citing unnamed sources, NDR reported that the lamp pole would likely be equipped with razor wire.

 Women in Norway have the best quality of life according to the latest Women, Peace and Security Index.
 Although Germany ranked as one of the best in education, women lost significant ground in representation in politics.
 (23.10.2019)